 Again, more details are available on these from our

 The voters of Collin County approved all three propositions.
-The schedule for the construction of the projects approved in this bond election will be coordinated with the County’s Debt Management Plan to ensure that projected capital funding requirements are consistent with plans for the sale of authorized General Obligation bonds and tax notes.
+The schedule for the construction of the projects approved in this bond election were coordinated with the County’s Debt Management Plan to ensure that projected capital funding requirements were consistent with plans for the sale of authorized General Obligation bonds and tax notes.
 Funding for these three programs was set based on anticipated bond capacity necessary without raising County taxes.